GeraldR63/WatchDog/README.md

 apt install libmysqlclient-dev

 is not available anymore.
 It also seems that it is required to have some changes to FireFox to show the images.
 Using LYNX it worked.
-Sorry, this code is from 2007 and it worked in 2007 in Red Hat Environments very well.
+Sorry, this code is from 2007 and it works (see image below) but not with the fancy images.
+In 2007 in Red Hat Environments it did it very well.

 To compile the watchdog it's also required to add -lfreetype to the compiler options in the makefile.